The Ultimate Guide to Google Performance Max Campaigns [2025]

 Potential of increased reach

 Although increased reach does not always mean better performance, PMax certainly offers greater potential.
-Your ads will be shown across the entire Google’s Network.
+Your PMax ads will be shown across the entire Google’s Network and the objective will remain conversion-focused.

 Finding new audience segments